UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 One crucial *MetaData Entity* is a research project.
 Schema.org has no class for a project, although it does have a [schema:funder] property.
-DataCrate represents a research project using a *DataCrate Microdocument* as a [schema:Organization] using an entity with at least two types, [schema:Organization] AND [vivo:Project],  to represent a research project, which MAY have a [schema:funder] property or properties.
+DataCrate represents a research project using a *DataCrate Microdocument* with at least two types, [schema:Organization] AND [vivo:Project], which in turn MAY have a [schema:funder] property or properties.

 Likewise, schema.org does not have a way to represent research equipment so DataCrate uses the [vivo:Equipment] class.